YomikoR/VapourSynth-ICCConvert/README.md

 ```python
 iccc.Playback(clip, display_icc, playback_csp='709', gamma=None, intent='relative', black_point_compensation=True, clut_size=49)
 ```
-Video playback with BT.1886 configuration, or overridden by a given float value of `gamma` (e.g. 2.4 for OLED displays).
+Video playback with BT.1886 configuration, or overridden by a given float value of `gamma` (e.g. 2.4 for OLED monitors).
 This should have the same behavior as the [mpv player](https://mpv.io/).

 Currently supported `playback_csp` options are the following:
 - `'709'` for HD